 After Owen had been living at OHU’s Centralia home and working with his therapist, Stephanie, for about 45 days, he decided to share his identity with her.
 Stephanie responded with openness and compassion.
 Her first concern was making sure Owen had his needs met, and that he received gender-affirming care.
 She immediately went to work, obtaining things like gender-affirming clothes and a chest binder, and arranging for Owen to have the haircut he desired.
-Owen chose to come out more publicly, and community members at the Centralia home, including staff members and other youth in the program, transitioned to using his chosen name, Owen.
+Owen chose to come out more publicly, and staff and other youth at the Centralia program transitioned to using his chosen name.

-Owen has since been reunified with his birth mother and will be graduating high school this spring.
+Owen has since been reunified with his birth mother, and graduated high school in the spring of 2020.
 After a family therapy session with Stephanie and his mom, Owen complimented Stephanie, saying, “Other people have treated my mom so badly.
 You make her feel like a person.
 And you were the first therapist who accepted me for who I am.”

-Jessica Perry, Director of Residential Clinical Services for One Hope United’s Centralia Residential home, said stories like Owen’s make her incredibly proud.
+Jessica Perry, Director of Residential Clinical Services, said stories like Owen’s make her incredibly proud.
 “If Stephanie hadn’t reacted with acceptance, Owen may have shut down,” she said.
 “When a transgender youth first arrives at our program, they’re still asking the question, ‘Is this a safe place to be who I am?’
 We strive to make sure they always feel comfortable, safe, and loved.”

 Owen is one of many young people in the child and family welfare system seeking a home where he can live as his authentic self.
 According to the National Center for Lesbian Rights, on any given day, there are more than 100,000 youth living in group homes in the United States.
 Each of these young people arrives at a group home with a unique set of life experiences and care needs.
-One Hope United team members help these young people address any challenges they are facing, understand and accept who they are, and work towards a happy and healthy future.
+One Hope United youth care workers help these young people address any challenges they are facing, understand and accept who they are, and work toward a happy and healthy future.

-One Hope United’s exceptional standards of care haven’t just been noticed by our own staff members.
-About five years ago, Jessica Perry and Melissa Webster, Executive Director of OHU’s Residential Programs, took part in an all-provider meeting at the Illinois State Senate.
+One Hope United’s exceptional standards of care haven’t just been noticed by our own staff.
+About five years ago, Jessica Perry and Melissa Webster, Executive Director of Residential Programs, took part in an all-provider meeting at the Illinois State Senate.
 During a Senate subcommittee meeting on human trafficking, they learned more about the Illinois Department of Children and Family Services’ (DCFS) efforts to improve services for transgender youth.
-Soon after, DCFS asked Melissa if One Hope United could serve as the point organization in standard-setting for transgender care in residential group homes.
+Soon after, DCFS asked Melissa if One Hope United could serve as the point organization in standard-setting for transgender care in Residential group homes.

 Since then, Melissa has never wavered in her conviction that her team could lead the way and help define what it means to provide excellent care for transgender youth.
 Jessica Perry has spearheaded these initiatives and works closely with DCFS leadership toward one goal: making sure both agencies are always doing what is best for their kids.